js07/pd-convert-actions/README.md

     },
     properties: {
       type: "object",
-      description: "\tFree-form dictionary of properties of the event, like revenue",
+      description: "Free-form dictionary of properties of the event, like revenue",
       optional: true,
     },
     timestamp: {